Don’t fight inflation. It will beat you with a stick. Ride inflation, so you can beat its ass instead. Investing is the key to long term wealth.

 If you want to gain wealth become a price dictator, not a price taker.
 Here are three scenarios where a real asset owner wins:

 1) Let’s say there really is no inflation as the government and the reader says.
-Take advantage of low interest rates and refinance your mortgage to lower your cost.
+Take advantage of low interest rates and refinance your mortgage to lower your cost, especially since mortgage rates are at all-time lows in 2020 and beyond.
+I recommend Credible, the best mortgage lending marketplace where pre-qualified lenders compete for your business.
+It’s free and easy to get a real quote.
 Or, consider taking on cheap debt to invest or grow a business.

 2) Let’s say inflation is growing at a fast rate.
 You can now raise rents an equal or greater amount on your rentals while making the same mortgage payment.

 3) Let’s say there’s hyperinflation.
 Wonderful!
 Your real asset is hyper-inflating as well because it is part of what defines inflation.
 Rent is also rising like crazy.
 You can’t refinance because rates are higher, but at least your monthly mortgage payment still stays the same.

 What about during downturns?
 Well of course your asset will deflate in value just like everything else.
 So are you really hurting since everything is relative?
 In a downturn, interest rates decline because investors seek the safety of bonds, allowing you to refinance.
 But rents are generally sticky on the way down due to one year leases and the pain of moving.